Can Trampoline Be Put on Concrete?

 At this present age, many families are looking forward to owning a trampoline.
 Trampolines are fun and help in fitness.
-Although many people do not have a backyard with grass but concrete and the question arises; can trampoline be put on concrete?
+Although many people do not have a backyard with grass but concrete and the question arises; can a trampoline be put on concrete?

 The answer is not pretty straightforward.